 Saying “I do” again?
 Make sure your kids don’t get screwed financially.
-MOLM Partner Benjamin Valencia explains the value of prenuptial agreements in second marriages.
+Benjamin Valencia, partner at Los Angeles family law firm, MOLM, explains the value of prenuptial agreements in second marriages.

 Money—and the decisions related to it—can cause tension in any marriage.
 But when one or both spouses have been married before, as is the case with more than 40% of recent marriages, the issues become far more fraught.

 That’s especially true for older couples, for whom—unlike younger generations—remarriage is on the rise.
 According to a Pew Research Center study, two-thirds of previously married people ages 55 to 64 have remarried, up from just half roughly 50 years ago.